Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1

 Furthermore, the recent work of \citet{Brazzini_2025} has shown that simple electron scattering due to a foreground ionized gas screen is unlikely to explain the Balmer and Paschen line profiles observed in the Rosetta Stone, an LRD at $z=2.26$, which is remarkably similar to \target as we demonstrate later in this manuscript.
 For this work, we do not have the spectral coverage of Paschen lines to investigate the origin of the line broadening and we simply use the double-Gaussian fit as the fiducial fit.
-For more discussions on the broad-line profiles of LRDs, see \citet{Rusakov_escattering_2025,juodzbalis_jadesagn_2025,Brazzini_2025}.
+For more discussions on the broad-line profiles of LRDs, see \redtxt{\citet{Rusakov_escattering_2025,juodzbalis_jadesagn_2025,juodzbalis_specast_2025,Brazzini_2025}.}

 For \hb, the absorption feature appears clearly redshifted, unlike for \ha, where the absorption is blueshifted.
 For this reason, and supported by similar observations in other LRDs \citetext{cf.~\citealp{ji_lrdbreak_2025} versus \citealp{deugenio_qso1_2025}; \citealp{deugenio_lrdoutflow_2025}}, we allowed the \hb absorption to have independent kinematics from the \ha absorption.
 We present our best-fit profile in Figure~\ref{f.gmos.gaussfit.a}.
 Comparing Figure~\ref{f.gmos.gaussfit.a} with ~\ref{f.gmos.gaussfit.d}, one can clearly see the different kinematics of \ha and \hb absorptions.